yuvadm/alarmpy/README.md

 ### MQTT Notifications

 Integration with an MQTT server provides the ability to send custom MQTT messages for all or some of the alerts that are received.
+MQTT requires [`paho-mqtt`](https://pypi.org/project/paho-mqtt/) to be installed separately as an optional dependency.

 To enable, specify at least the following parameters via the command line:

-- `mqtt-server` - The MQTT Server hostname or IP using the, e.g. `localhost`.
+- `mqtt-server` - The MQTT Server hostname or IP, e.g. `localhost`
-- `mqtt-topic` - The MQTT topic to which the MQTT message will be sent, e.g. `alarmpy/zone`.
+- `mqtt-topic` - The MQTT topic to which the MQTT message will be sent, e.g. `alarmpy/zone`

 Additional optional parameters for MQTT integration are:

-- `mqtt-client-id` - The ID of the MQTT client used by AlarmPy.
+- `mqtt-client-id` - The ID of the MQTT client used by alarmpy.
 This will be used to connect to the MQTT server.
 Default: `alarmPyClient`.
-This only needs to be change in case you plan to have more than one instance of AlarmPy running.
+This only needs to be change in case you plan to have more than one instance of alarmpy running
 - `mqtt-port` - The port on which the MQTT server is listening to.
-Default: `1883`.
+Default: `1883`

 #### Filtering